An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Significant anemia (hematocrit less than 30%)

-Patients with very few of these risks often can be discharged with outpatient care only.
+People with very few of these risks often can be discharged with outpatient care only.
 This determination can often be made with a simple physical examination and history.
-Sometimes a patient needs to be hospitalized for only 24 hours for observation.
+Sometimes a person needs to be hospitalized for only 24 hours for observation.

 The following characteristics should prompt hospitalization in children and infants: